 Chicago Youth Symphony Orchestras’ Free Tour Departure Concert

 June 3, 2012 – 6:30 pm

 Come and get a chance to see the Chicago Youth Symphony Orchestra before they set off on their 10 day tour to Spain.
 No reservations are required and seating is first come, first served.
 You will be regaled with pieces from Barber, Strauss, and Tchaikovsky.
 Listen to music against one of the best backdrops of the city, and support the youth as they continue to grow in their craft.

-Filed Under: This Week's Picks
+Category: This Week's Picks